You Can Help Purism Build the Secure Open Source Linux-based Librem 5 Smartphone

 Carry on.

-Verizon compatibility (Score:2)
+Verizon compatibility (Score:3)

 Except that in the US, Verizon has the widest coverage.
 Most of the current phones are 4G or 3G, but the question of CDMA comes in when one is in a place that does not have 3G/4G coverage, and the phone has to fall back to 2G.
 That's when to access the Verizon 2G network, a phone has to be CDMA compatible.
 For which, they need to have Qualcomm parts.